nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/shopping-carts-and-wishlists.md

 * To **Display cart after adding a product**, to the display the shopping cart page immediately after a product is added to the cart.
 When this checkbox is unticked, the customer will remain on the page where the product was added to the cart.
 * **Number of cross-sells** that you want to display on the checkout page of the shopping cart in the public store.
 Enter 0, if you do not want to display cross-sells.

-### Mini shopping cart
+### Mini shopping cart settings

 In the *Mini shopping cart* panel you can define:
 ![mini-shopping-cart](_static/shopping-carts-and-wishlists/mini-shopping-cart.png)

 * To **Show mini-shopping cart** - a drop down menu, that appears at the top right-hand corner of the main window, when hovering over the "Shopping cart" link, as shown below:
   ![Cart](_static/shopping-carts-and-wishlists/cart.png)
   When this field is ticked the following fields are displayed:
   * **Number of products in mini-shopping cart** - the maximum number of products displayed in the mini shopping cart dropdown menu, in the public store.
   * **Show product images in mini shopping cart** to determine whether images are displayed in the mini shopping cart dropdown menu.

-### Wishlist
+### Wishlist settings

 In the *Wishlist* panel you can define:
 ![Wishlist](_static/shopping-carts-and-wishlists/wishlist.png)